cnwanneka/password-generator/README.md

 It was a challenging project and I encountered some difficulties but I got some tips and hints from my tutors on this topic, which helped to solve it.

-The URL of the application: https://cnwanneka.github.io/password-generator/
+The URL of the application is https://cnwanneka.github.io/password-generator/